tangshuang/nautil/docs/component/event-stream.md

 Notice: `onChange` will not affect the value of two-way-binding.

-Inside the component, we should use `bind` to subscribe to Observable, use `emit` to active stream.
+Inside the component, we should use `on` to subscribe to Observable, use `emit` to active stream.

 ```js
 class Some extends Component {